paul-callahan/scalable-agent-framework/README.md

 # Agentic Framework – High‑Level Overview

-## 1  Purpose & Vision
+## Purpose & Vision

-The framework allows developers to compose and execute **directed cyclic graphs of work items** (“AgentGraphs”).
+The framework allows developers to compose and execute **directed cyclic graphs of work items** (“AgentGraphs”) for agentic workflows.
 Each node is a Task that emits an immutable state object; edges transport that state to the next node, enabling transparent **plan → act → observe → act** cycles that repeat until a goal is reached or a guardrail intervenes, all while retaining full provenance.

 **Why?**

 * **Scalable Open Source Agent Runner** - Scales from running on a single laptop to a multitenant cloud deployment.
-* **Clean separation of concerns** – "Action" Tasks handles *doing*, "Planner" tasks handles *deciding*, letting you mix deterministic rules with LLM‑powered reasoning without entangling the two.
+* **Clean separation of concerns** – "Tasks" handles *doing*, "Plans" handles *deciding*, letting you mix deterministic rules with LLM‑powered reasoning without entangling the two.
+* **Simple Graph Abstraction** - Logically, Task nodes output to Plan nodes, and Plan nodes output to Task nodes in alternating tick-tock execution.
 * **Runs everywhere** – the same graph definition executes on a laptop (in‑memory queue + SQLite) or at SaaS scale (Kafka + Postgres + S3) by swapping pluggable adapters.
 * **Centralised guardrails** – cost, safety, and iteration caps enforced in the control plane so compliance and budgeting never rely on agent authors to ‘do the right thing’.
 * **Auditable and Reproducible**– every Task Execution is an append‑only event that gets recorded.
 Restart an agent from any point in  a previous execution.